 Following are some of the advantages of using Deploybot, let us now take a look at each and every one of them:

 Shippable, yet another Continuous Delivery DevOps tool which comes with no additional DevOps code.
-It is one of the most easy, frictionless and with docker pipelines for continuous integration / continuous delivery.
+It is one of the easiest, frictionless and with docker pipelines for continuous integration / continuous delivery.
 It has the ability to manage deployments of multi-tier applications with almost no code or scripts or even IT automation tools as well.
-Shippable runs builds on Docker based containers which are in turn termed as MINIONS.
+Shippable runs to build on Docker-based containers which are in turn termed as MINIONS.